 Infusion reactions, including life-threatening reactions, have occurred in patients receiving Kyprolis.
-Symptoms include fever, chills, arthralgia, myalgia, facial flushing, facial edema, vomiting, weakness, shortness of breath, hypotension, syncope, chest tightness, or angina.
+Signs and symptoms include fever, chills, arthralgia, myalgia, facial flushing, facial edema, laryngeal edema, vomiting, weakness, shortness of breath, hypotension, syncope, chest tightness, or angina.
 These reactions can occur immediately following or up to 24 hours after administration of Kyprolis.
 Administer dexamethasone prior to Kyprolis to reduce the incidence and severity of infusion reactions [see Dosage and Administration (2)].
 Inform patients of the risk and of symptoms and to contact a physician immediately if symptoms of an infusion reaction occur.